 First Command Whole Life Insurance

-First Command whole life insurance is a terrible product for a young servicemember, especially lieutenants, and junior enlisted.
+First Command whole life insurance is a unsuitable product for a young servicemember, especially lieutenants, and junior enlisted.
 The Servicemembers Group Life Insurance (SGLI) is a perfect term life insurance product while you are in the service.
 You get up to $400,000 of coverage for $25 per month, plus Traumatic Brain Injury (TBI) coverage and a $100,000 “death gratuity” in case of your death in the line of duty.

 Advisors Abuse Trust

-They will typically sell extremely inappropriate financial products to naive servicemembers, such as whole life insurance.
+Advisors will typically sell extremely inappropriate financial products to naive servicemembers, such as whole life insurance.
 The advisors receive a commission based on the products they sell.
 Here's 2 quotes from an early 2000s investigation in First Command's practices:

 In 2004, state and federal regulators fined First Command Financial Planning $12 million for making misleading statements and omitting important information when selling mutual funds with upfront sales charges of up to 50%.
 First Command agreed to the sanctions without admitting or denying the allegations.Taking Aim At Military Scams Kiplinger's